contao/core-bundle/DEPRECATED.md

 ```

-### langconfig.php
+### langconfig.php, dcaconfig.php and initconfig.php

-Using the `langconfig.php` file has been deprecated and will no longer work
+Using these files has been deprecated and will no longer work in Contao 5.0.

-in Contao 5.0.
-Create one or more language files in `app/Resources/contao/languages`
-instead.
+Language changes can be put into `app/Resources/contao/languages`, DCA changes in
+`app/Resources/contao/dca`.
+Instead of using the `initconfig.php` you could simply
+subscribe your function to a Symfony event, e.g. `kernel.request`.